Stopping Border Surges Act

 Bill Summary

-**Main Purpose & Objectives:** The Stopping Border Surges Act (HR 116) claims to "close loopholes in immigration laws" that allegedly incentivize aliens to enter the United States unlawfully.
-In reality, it's a thinly veiled attempt to appease xenophobic constituents and further militarize the border.
+The Stopping Border Surges Act (HR 116) claims to close loopholes in immigration laws that allegedly incentivize aliens to enter the United States unlawfully.
+In reality, it's just a thinly veiled attempt to restrict asylum seekers and unaccompanied minors from entering the country.

 Related Topics